SixArm/unix-shell-script-kit/README.md

 ### sh_all

-sh_all: shell all the executable commands in a given directory and subdirectories.
+Shell all the executable commands in a given directory and subdirectories.

 ```sh
 sh_all ~/temp